sovity/edc-ce/docs/getting-started/documentation/oauth-data-address.md

 ### Providing the Asset via the UI

-To provide data from an oauth2 protected API using the EDC-Ui an asset with the following `Custom Datasource Config (JSON)` can be created:
+To provide data from an OAuth2 protected API using the EDC-UI an asset with the following `Custom Datasource Config (JSON)` can be created:

 ```json